chaselikethebank/mega-blaag/docs/marketing/storybrand.md

 ## Return Home
 - Close the Hero loop at the end of your campaign.
-- When you drive your audience through their journey the return to home should feel like a **_super bowl touch down dance_**.
+- When you drive your audience through their journey the return to home should feel like a **_superbowl touchdown dance_**.
 Give them that!

 ::: tip Affirmative statement to know you are on the right track:
 “This successfully celebrates my audience and their engagement with me in the journey."